KARSE22/results-summary-component-main/README.md

 To build out this results summary component and get it looking as close to the design as possible.

-This solution was build with plain HTML and CSS, leveraging CSS variables and custom properties.
+This solution was build with plain HTML and CSS, leveraging CSS variables, custom properties CSS Grid and Flexbox.

 Please checkout my solution [here](https://karse22.github.io/results-summary-component-main/)!